synzen/MonitoRSS/docs/article-diagnostics-ux-spec.md

 **Logic for determining summary status:**
 - All connections would deliver -> "Would Deliver" (green)
-- All connections blocked for same reason -> Show that reason (e.g., "First Run")
+- All connections blocked for same reason -> Show that reason (e.g., "Learning")
-- Mixed results -> "Partial" (yellow/orange)
+- Mixed results -> "Mixed Results" (yellow/orange)
 - All connections blocked (different reasons) -> Show most common reason or "Blocked"

 ## Interaction Details